TroyWilliams3687/documentos/en/documents/toml_configuration.md

 #   for documentation that will be localized into a number of different
 #   languages.

-"default.tz" = "America/Toronto"
+default_timezone = "America/Toronto"

-# default.tz - MANDATORY
+# default_timezone - MANDATORY
 # - The timezone name that will be applied to various datetime calculations
 #   during the build process.
 # - Any valid IANA timezone name is valid.